Page 5 — Prompt Flow & Agents

 - Click Save

-The Analytics Catalog is a library of business concepts and metric definitions that the AI references when answering questions.
+The Concepts tab (formerly Analytics Catalog) is a library of business concepts and metric definitions that the AI references when answering questions.

 What is a Concept?